Nigerian author, Chimamanda Ngozi Adichie has been named on the Forces for Change list by Vogue.

 “I hope readers feel as inspired as I do, by the ‘Forces for Change’ they’ll find within these pages.”

-The issue also features a “candid conversation” between Meghan and former U.S. first lady Michelle Obama, and an interview with veteran primatologist Jane Goodall.
+The issue also features a “candid conversation” between Meghan and former U.S. First Lady Michelle Obama and an interview with veteran primatologist Jane Goodall.

-Meghan Markle’s 15 ‘Forces for Change’
+See the full list of Meghan Markle’s 15 ‘Forces for Change’ below.

 1. Jacinda Ardern, Prime Minister of New Zealand